How To Get Rich On A Minimum Wage Salary is a topic that most people think is impossible.

-Everything we did had some form of frugality revolving around it including buying used furniture to going to garage sales.
+Everything we did had some form of frugality revolving around it, including buying used furniture to garage sales.

-I know some parents who create a product from home or provide an online service so they can work from home.
+I know some parents who create a product from home or provide an online service to work from home.

-I have no doubt that this Ontario Family can pay their mortgage off fast and become rich the way they dreamed of provided they live frugally.
+I do not doubt that this Ontario Family can pay their mortgage off fast and become rich the way they dreamed of, provided they live frugally.

-Even though we’re debt-free and relatively young we still live a frugal lifestyle yet we don’t stress if we spend a bit more.
+Even though we’re debt-free and relatively young, we still live a frugal lifestyle, yet don’t stress if we spend a bit more.

 That’s the becoming rich part for us when we no longer have to stress about a few hundred dollars and if it will crumble our monthly budget.

-You will always have to track your expenses but once you’re debt-free simply continue working hard at staying that way.
+You will always have to track your expenses but once you’re debt-free, continue working hard at staying that way.

 Living Debt-Free On A Minimum Wage Salary